Some General Properties of Stein-AG-groupoids and Stein-AG-Test: Abstract

 \section{Abstract}

-A groupoid $S$ that satisfies the left invertive law, $ab\cdot c=cb\cdot a$ is called an AG-groupoid.
-We extend this concept to introduce a Stein AG-groupoid.
-We prove the existence of this type of AG-groupoid by providing some non-associative examples.
-We also explore some of the basic and general properties of these AG-groupoids and find relations with other known subclasses of AG-groupoids.
-We present a table of enumeration for these AG-groupoids up to order 6 and further categorize into associative and non-associative.
-We also develop a method to test an arbitrary AG-groupoid for this new class.
-Further, we also characterize these AG-groupoids by the properties of their ideals.
+A groupoid that satisfying the left invertive law is called an AG-groupoid. this concept is extended to introduce a Stein AG-groupoid.
+We prove the existence by providing some non-associative examples.
+We also explore some basic and general properties of these AG-groupoids and find their relations with other subclasses of AG-groupoids.